 Cauliflower heads will turn off-color due to sunlight triggering the production of chlorophyll in the curds.
 Shield the head by gently tying up the leaves or bend a few leaves across the head for sun protection.
 You can break the leaf at mid rib and tuck around the head to secure.
 Unwrap the head to check for growth or after heavy rain to let them dry out.

 Cabbage moths and aphids are common cauliflower pests.
 Block pests from damaging your cauliflower by covering the plants with row cover.
 It can remain continually covered, unless you are harvesting.
-Candid Charm Hybrid Cauliflower has very thick wrapper leaves, which keep the white beaded flesh protected from the elements as well as nibbling pests.
+Snowball Y Cauliflower matures in just 70 – 80 days and has wrapper leaves that naturally protect the white flesh from the elements as well as nibbling pests.

 Celery needs rich, water retentive soil and protection from dry heat.
 It will thrive in part shade as long as it gets at least a half day of sun.
 Critical low temperature for frost damage to celery is 30 – 32 degrees F.